-COMMENTARIES are invited accounts on topics of current significance in the field that could influence the scientific interests (new programmatic initiatives by NIH, NSF, DOE, Universities, and companies having a major impact on molecular imaging) or clinical practice (i.e., regulatory or clinical reimbursement) of the reader.
+COMMENTARIES are invited accounts on topics of current significance in the field that could influence scientific interests (new programmatic initiatives by NIH, NSF, DOE, Universities, and companies) or clinical practices (i.e., regulatory or clinical reimbursement) of the reader.

 LETTERS TO THE EDITOR are encouraged on controversial research topics or to address current issues being addressed in Articles, Reviews, Commentaries, etc.